shady-cs15/CoMLRL/docs/content/_index.md

 <em style="font-weight: 600; color: #9555af; margin-bottom: -0.5rem; display: block;"> "What are the differences between CoMLRL and other multi-LLM training frameworks?"</em>

-Compared with role-conditioned, parameter-sharing approaches based on single-agent RL training framework, using truly distinct agents provides a better modeling where highly heterogeneous LLMs possess fundamentally different capabilities and aligns better with the concept of study — "multi-agent".
+A lot of works use role-conditioned, parameter-sharing approaches built on single-agent RL training framework to implement multi-agent training.
+Using truly distinct agents provides a better modeling where highly heterogeneous LLMs possess fundamentally different capabilities and aligns better with the concept of study — "multi-agent".

 CoMLRL implements MARL algorithms from scratch to maximize flexibility and customizability while maintaining simplicity for usage.
-Additionally, although agents can either be trained centralizedly or decentralizedly with CoMLRL, their execution is always fully decentralized to ensure the high efficiency of inference.
+Additionally, although agents can either be trained centralizedly or decentralizedly with CoMLRL, their execution is always fully decentralized to ensure efficient inference.

 <em style="font-weight: 600; color: #9555af; margin-bottom: -0.5rem; display: block;"> "Does CoMLRL support single-agent fine-tuning?"</em>